khalilbslimen/Homology-modeling-/README.md

 ├── model_single.py
 └── P29957.ali
 ```
+### Script usage
-- Start automated modelling with the `compare.py` to generates the `compare.log` file with the comparisons
+- Start automated modelling with the `compare.py` to generate the `compare.log` file with the comparisons
 ```
 Weighted pair-group average clustering based on a distance matrix: